Puberty is when your body changes and you develop from being a girl to a woman. Learn what changes to expect so that you feel more prepared.

 Try to be comfortable with your body changing.
-If you are stressed about changes, talk to your parents or a health care provider that you trust.
+If you are stressed about changes, talk to your parents or a provider that you trust.
 Avoid dieting to prevent normal weight gain during puberty.
 Dieting is really unhealthy when you are growing.

 Talk to your health care provider if you have:

 - Worries about puberty

 - Really long, heavy periods